A Purchase Agreement Solidifies Your Sale: Here’s What You Need to Know Before Signing

 Financing issues are the number one cause of closing delays, so sellers should carefully evaluate a buyer’s financial strength before accepting an offer.

-In today’s competitive market, most buyers include a pre-approval letter with their offer to assure the seller that their finances are sound.
-When possible, buyers also make hefty down payments, which increase the likelihood that a home sale will proceed on schedule.
+Most buyers include a pre-approval letter with their offer to assure the seller that their finances are sound.
+When possible, buyers also make hefty down payments, which increases the likelihood that a home sale will proceed on schedule.

-“The buyers that are winning in these multiple offer situations, they’re putting at least 20% down, sometimes 50%, or sometimes cash,” Cummings says.
+“The buyers [who] win in multiple-offer situations [put] at least 20% down, sometimes 50%, or sometimes cash,” Cummings says.
 “In a normal market, you’ll have people doing more FHA, VA, and insured conventional loans.”

 Scan for any special requests